dankamongmen/notcurses/USAGE.md

 as `ncplane`s.
 An `ncplane` can be larger than the physical screen, or smaller, or the same size; it can be entirely contained within the physical screen, or overlap in part, or lie wholly beyond the boundaries, never to be rendered.
-In addition to its framebuffer--a rectilinear matrix of cells (see [Cells](#cells))--an `ncplane` is defined by:
+In addition to its framebuffer--a rectilinear matrix of `nccell`s (see [Cells](#cells))--an `ncplane` is defined by:

-* a base cell, used for any cell on the plane without a glyph,
+* a base `nccell`, used for any cell on the plane without a glyph,
-* the egcpool backing its cells,
+* the egcpool backing its `nccell`s,
 * a current cursor location,
 * a current style, foreground channel, and background channel,
 * its geometry,